hashgraph/guardian/docs/guardian/readme/getting-started/installation/cloud-deployment.md

 # Cloud deployment

-This document describes how to deploy the platform on a cloud provider.
-Will cover detailed instructions for AWS and GCP, Azure.
-We going to use Rancher as the cluster management tool, so virtually any cloud provider supported by Rancher could be used following this guide, even on-premises deployments or hybrid cloud deployments.
+This document provides a comprehensive guide for deploying the platform on various cloud providers, including AWS, GCP, and Azure.
+The guide focuses on using Rancher as the cluster management tool, making it applicable to a wide range of cloud providers supported by Rancher, as well as on-premises and hybrid cloud deployments.

 ## Rancher deployment

-First step is to setup a Rancher server, and for that we're going to assume this Rancher server is going to be created in the same cloud provider where the Guardian instance is going to be deployed, but this is not necessarily true, you could simply use a rancher container distribution and run it locally and from there deploy the Guardian instance to any cloud provider.
-But will be beneficial for us to have it running also in the cloud for future management and monitoring of the cluster.
+To begin the Rancher deployment process, the first step is setting up a Rancher server.
+Initially, we assume the Rancher server will be created in the same cloud provider as the Guardian instance, but it's important to note that this is not mandatory.
+Alternatively, you can use a Rancher container distribution and run it locally, enabling you to deploy the Guardian instance to any cloud provider.
+However, having the Rancher server running in the cloud will be beneficial for future cluster management and monitoring.

 ### Rancher deployment on AWS